Code-Institute-Submissions/latinmix-fitness/README.md

 - Lastly a button to "Contact Us" and book a class.

 On the **Contact** page:
-- The user has two options of contact: sending a query via form or contacting diretly from details provided.
+- The user has two options of contact: sending a query via form or contacting directly from details provided.
 - Users will also be presented with option to register for the business newsletter.
 - On mobile the options will be displayed in block (vertically).
-- On table and desktop, two options will be displayed in line (horizontaly).
+- On table and desktop, two options will be displayed in line (horizontally).

 ### Existing Features *// to complete during implementation*